-All told, the Town-wide budget is up \$500,237 or up 1.08%.
+All told, the Town-wide budget is up \$653,187 or up 1.4%.
 The major contributors to this amount include the GG budget, debt service and the Board of Education.
 With regard to the GG budget:

 - Department heads continue to closely manage resources and focus on creating efficiency and the bottom line.
 Over the past several years through attrition, several functions have been reorganized.
 This budget does contemplate adding one half of a third shift dispatcher position.
-This position was budgeted for a half year (and hired in) FY20; therefore, the FY21 budget will reflect the full yearly salary of this new hire. - An appropriation in the amount of \$408,517 will be moved into the off budget Youth and Family Services ("YFS") Budget to augment other grant and fee revenues received and to provide funds for the management of the Town's YFS department. - Debt service is projected to decline \$25,409 vs. last fiscal year and will contribute to keeping overall expenses low for FY21.
+This position was budgeted for a half year (and hired in) FY20; therefore, the FY21 budget will reflect the full yearly salary of this new hire. - An appropriation in the amount of \$408,517 will be moved into the off budget Youth and Family Services ("YFS") Budget to augment other grant and fee revenues received and to provide funds for the management of the Town's YFS department. - Debt service is projected to decline \$5,409 vs. last fiscal year and will contribute to keeping overall expenses low for FY21.
 During the refinancing of the Town's debt all outstanding WPCA debt was included in the General Obligation refinancing.
 The Town's General Obligation debt service totals \$3,460,813, this amount will be offset by \$228,118 in WPCA benefit assessment revenues.
-Therefore the Town's total net debt service budget will be \$3,232,695.
-An amount of \$20,000 will be transferred from the debt service reserve to offset a portion of FY21 debt service. - The Board of Education has approved an increase in their overall budget of \$185,276 over FY20.
+Therefore the Town's total net debt service budget will be \$3,232,695. - The Board of Education has approved an increase in their overall budget of \$260,276 over FY20.
+This budget will now be subject to Board of Finance review and possible revision.